 The activities of learning and teaching are the tools that are employed for the actual benefit of the improvement of the students’ language skills.
 Again, each method has different activities.
 A grammar focused method will employ grammar activities.
 A functional focused method will focus on communication in context.
 Perhaps it is becoming clear how the approach shapes so much of how a person teaches a language.

 Roles of Learners and Teachers

 Method design also examines the responsibilities of students and teachers.
 Older methods of learning a language are usually more teacher-centered.
-This is consistent with the era in which they were developed as most teaching was focused on the teacher.
+This is consistent with the era in which they were developed as most teachings were focused on the teacher.
 Newer methods of teaching are more focused on the student and increasing student activity.
 Lessons are inductive in nature rather than deductive.